SEX WORK TOOLKIT

 Human Trafficking

 Global economic forces play a role in trafficking.
 People who have few economic opportunities may have little choice but to migrate for work, which may lead to being trafficked.
-Canada, a wealthy nation that provides social and economic opportunities, is a sought-after destination.
+Canada, a wealthy nation known to provide social and economic opportunities, is a sought-after destination.
 While individuals may know that they are coming to Canada and may even know the kind of work they will engage in, control, threat, coercion, and isolation constitute human rights violations when they are used to exploit people in the context of human trafficking.
 Trafficking can also occur within Canada.
 In recent years, much attention has been paid to domestic human trafficking.

 In Canada, six offences in the Criminal Code specifically address human trafficking.
 The Immigrant and Refugee Protection Act also contains a number of provisions against human trafficking.